TheLastChain/L4D2-Shop/README.md

+# Notice #
+This project will no longer have feature updates, only non-feature update such as bugfix updates are accepted.
+[Here's why.](https://gist.github.com/AhRoon/0f7b1e95aa502d66dba5416daefd5c5d)

 # L4D2 Shop - The Last Stand Update
 This is the The Last Stand update of L4D2 Shop plugin originally made by Explait.
 Since the author is inactive we decided to improve his project.